-The Joint Committee on Legislative Support Services (consisting of the Senate President, House Speaker, and Minority Leader in each house) sets general policy, coordinates activities, and assigns studies to be done by the eight legislative support agencies.
+The Joint Committee on Legislative Support Services (consisting of the Senate President, House Speaker, and Minority Leader of each house) sets general policy, coordinates activities, and assigns studies to be done by the eight legislative support agencies.
 Each such agency except the Architect of the Capitol is governed by a board of 12 legislators, with three appointed by each leader.
-Those boards are appointed for 2-year terms starting February 1 of each oddnumbered year.
-The Joint Committee appoints the two co-chairmen of each board.38 The Board of the Architect of the Capitol consists of the Secretary and Assistant Secretary of the Senate, and the Clerk and Assistant Clerk of the House.39 These boards administer the agencies under the laws establishing them, and policies and regulations established by the Joint Committee.
+Those boards are appointed for 2-year terms starting February 1 of each odd-numbered year.
+The Joint Committee appoints the two cochairmen of each board.39 (The Board of the Architect of the Capitol consists of the Secretary and Assistant Secretary of the Senate, and the Clerk and Assistant Clerk of the House.40) These boards administer the agencies under the laws establishing them, and policies and regulations established by the Joint Committee.

-Architect of the Architect of the Capitol is directed to prepare and implement a long-range master plan for the historic preservation, restoration, construction, and maintenance of the State House complex.
-The plan is to be submitted for review and comment to the advisory Capitol Historic Preservation Board.40 The Architect is also to monitor any work in the complex that might alter its historic integrity, and keep an inventory and registry of all historic items there.41
+Architect of the Capitol

+The Architect of the Capitol is directed to prepare and implement a long-range master plan for the historic preservation, restoration, construction, and maintenance of the State House complex.
+The plan is to be submitted for review and comment to the advisory Capitol Historic Preservation Board.
+The Architect is also to monitor any work in the complex that might alter its historic integrity, and keep an inventory and registry of all historic items there.
+The Architect is also to monitor any work in the complex that might alter its historic integrity, and keep an inventory and registry of all historic items

-All contracts for construction or major repair of state buildings in the area around the Capitol (except the Supreme and Appellate Court buildings) must have the Architect's approval.42 The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.43
+All contracts for construction or major repair of state buildings in the area around the Capitol (except the Supreme and Appellate Court buildings) must have the Architect's approval.43 The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.44

-With approval from the Board of the Office of the Architect of the Capitol, the Architect can acquire nearby land to expand the complex.44 The Office is the successor to the former Space Needs Commission.
+With approval from the Board of the Office of the Architect of the Capitol, the Architect can acquire nearby land to expand the complex.45

-Commission on Government Forecasting and Accountability The Commission on Government Forecasting and Accountability (formerly the Illinois Economic and Fiscal Commission) provides information on the Illinois economy, and on tax revenues and fiscal operations of the state government.
+Commission on Government Forecasting and Accountability The Commission on Government Forecasting and Accountability provides information on the Illinois economy, and on revenues and fiscal operations of the state government.
 It has a statutory duty to project annual state receipts.
 A major purpose of these projections is to help the General Assembly meet the constitutional mandate of a balanced budget.
-The Commission's projections also provide an alternative to projections by the Governor and Comptroller.
-The Commission monitors long-range debt; prepares State Debt Impact Notes; and publishes a Legislative Capital Plan Analysis at least annually.45 The Commission prepares an annual state economic report giving information on economic development and trends in the state and its regions, and the effect of economic trends on long-range planning and budgeting by the state.46 In another capacity, it advises the Department of Central Management Services on matters relating to policy and administration of the State Employees' Group Insurance Act of 1971.47
+The Commission's projections also provide an alternative to projections by the Governor.
+The Commission monitors long-range debt; prepares State Debt Impact Notes; and publishes a Legislative Capital Plan Analysis at least annually.
+The Commission prepares an annual state economic report giving information on economic development and trends in the state and its regions, and the effect of economic trends on long-range planning and budgeting by the state.
+In other capacities, it advises the Department of Central Management Services on matters relating to policy and administration of the State Employees' Group Insurance Act of 1971, and administers the State Facilities Closure Act.